 Without the rug, the floor would have been quite bland.
 The pattern and texture of the zebra print rug worked well to bring the eye to the floor.

 I also used the snakeskin lamps, green throw pillow and black and cream pouf that you saw in earlier photos above to bring in more texture and pattern.

 I realize wood paneling is still something many would prefer to ditch.
 That’s cool – to each his own.
-Around here though, we’ll be flying our freak flag in the jungle room clad with 70’s wood paneling – and loving every minute of it.
+Around here though, we choose to decorate around wood paneling.
+You’ll find us here flying our freak flag in the jungle room clad with 70’s wood paneling – and loving every minute of it.

 Share your tips for how to make wood paneling look good in the comments!

 You might just find these posts interesting as well…